 WHAT TO DO WHEN YOU ARRIVE: When you arrive check into your hotel room and get settled.
 A lot of us are coming a day early and departing on Monday morning.
 Our studio space is on the 4th floor in the Ballroom.
-The room will be set up by 8 AM Wednesday for Early Birds.
-Someone from NeedleArts Adventures will be in the area Wednesday.
-Stop by the Ballroom and pick up your nametag and find your workspace.
+The room will be set up by 8 AM Tuesday for Early Birds.
+Someone from NeedleArts Adventures will be in the area Tuesday.
+Stop by the Ballroom and pick up your nametag and find your workspace and get set up.

 Some of you have asked to sit with certain other people.
 We have asked the hotel to arrange the tables to accommodate your wishes to the best of their ability.
 Because of physical constraints in setting up the room we are limited in the placement and sizes of clusters of tables.

-Near the entrance we will post a map of the room with the table clusters marked and a list of the people we expect will be sitting in each cluster.
-We will put all the table markers and name tags for that cluster on one table in the cluster.
-The people in that cluster decide who sits next to whom. *****Please DO NOT move table markers to/from another cluster without consulting Sandy Sapienza or Judy Lapato. ***** Do not move tables.
+Near the entrance we will post a map of the room with the table clusters marked and a list of the people who will be sitting in each cluster.
+We will put all the table markers and name tags for that cluster in a folder on one table in the cluster.
+The people in that cluster decide who sits next to whom. *****Please DO NOT move table markers to/from another cluster without consulting Sandy Sapienza or Judy Lapato. ***** Do not move tables to other clusters.
 We have done our best to assure that people who want to be together are close to one another.
 We can make last minute adjustments when we arrive but we need to be coordinated about it.
 Remember, while it is nice to sit with old friends it can also be good to meet new ones.
-We have a large group so we need your help to get the final seating arranged as smoothly as possible.
+We have a large group so we need everyone’s help to get the final seating arranged as smoothly as possible.

 You can set up and start working when the room is ready.
 We strongly recommend that you do not leave your sewing machine unattended.
 While the hotel is safe and secure, anything can happen.
 (Remember: Some people use security cables to secure the machine to the table when they leave the studio area.
 You may want to do this.)